“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “I want to try a little now.”

 “You don’t give up easily.
-Okay, I can give you one small hit today, and then if you take to it, we can graduate to the waiting room next time, and maybe break through after that.
+Okay, I can give you one small hit today, and then if you take to it, we can proceed to the waiting room next time, and maybe break through after that.
 But don’t say I didn’t warn you.
 Sit down on the chair.
 In fact we have to use this.”
-Marguerite pulled out a small glass pipe and placed a pinch of the yellow powder in its bowl.
+Marguerite pulled out a small glass pipe and placed a pinch of the white crystals in its bowl.

 “Maybe you shouldn’t, Marguerite.
 She can’t possibly know what she’s getting into.”